This type provides details of an offer, and is used by the base request payload of the createOffer and bulkCreateOffer methods.

-It is required that the seller be opted in to Business Policies before being able to create live eBay listings through the Inventory API.
-Sellers can opt-in to Business Policies through My eBay or by using the Account API's optInToProgram call.
-Similarly, payment, return, and fulfillment listing policies may be created/managed in My eBay or by using the listing policy calls of the Account API.
+It is required that the seller be opted into Business Policies before being able to create live eBay listings through the Inventory API.
+Sellers can opt-in to Business Policies through My eBay or by using the Account API's optInToProgram

 This field is only applicable if the listing is a lot listing.
 A lot listing is a listing that has multiple quantity of the same item, such as four identical tires being sold as a single offer, or it can be a mixed lot of similar items, such as used clothing items or an assortment of baseball cards.
 Whether the lot listing involved identical items or a mixed lot, the integer value passed into this field is the total number of items in the lot.
 Lots can be used for auction and fixed-price listings.

 This enumeration value is the unique identifier of the eBay site for which the offer will be made available.
 See MarketplaceEnum for the list of supported enumeration values.
 This field is required.